Follow Specific Guidance

 Respond to any special reporting requirements specified in the award terms and conditions, as well as any award specific reporting requirements.

-For forensic science research and development grantees only.
+For forensic science awardees only.
 The Office of Investigative and Forensic Sciences requires this category in the RPPR be included in semi-annual and final progress reports.

 Please only describe any major purchases and any budget modification GANs that were submitted.
 You do not have to complete "RESEARCH & RELATED BUDGET - SECTION A & B" beginning on page 12.